erwang01/erwang01/README.md

 I'm a Junior at UC Berkeley.

+- 👯 I’m looking to collaborate on hackathons!
+I'm hoping to go to TreeHacks in Feb 2022.
 - 📫 How to reach me: erwang@berkeley.edu
 - ⚡ Fun fact: 🔍 still searching for a good one...